saleh-coder/order-of-books/README.md

 # Order of Books

 Welcome to the _Order of Books_ project!
-A website developed during the Dev training event by Cod3r, where you can explore the most iconic book series and discover the correct reading order, along with affiliate links to make it easier to purchase the books on Amazon.
+A website developed during a Dev training event by Cod3r, designed to help users explore the most iconic book series, discover the correct reading order, and easily purchase books via affiliate links to Amazon.

 ## Live Demo

-You can check out the live version of the website here: [Order of Books](https://order-of-books-edc9mecwl-amals-projects-1e5b0fc5.vercel.app).
+You can check out the live version of the website here: [Order of Books - After](https://order-of-books-edc9mecwl-amals-projects-1e5b0fc5.vercel.app).

+### Before:
+You can also see the previous version of the website here: [Order of Books - Before](https://www.orderofbooks.com/).

 ## Index